silverwakaba/archivddocs/docs/index.md

 ## What is ArchivD

 ArchivD is a file hosting provider.
-We offer file hosting in both centralized and decentralized.
+We offer file hosting in both centralized (web2) and decentralized (web3) storage networks.
+You can [start trying](https://www.archivd.net/register) it for free.

 ## Why should I use ArchivD